pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 weight of the paper is usually given as that of 500 sheets, 25" x 38".
 Since a sheet of this paper will print 24 pages,
-8" x 9 1/2", a ream will supply paper for&nbsp;{%- include pagebreak.html canvas=229 -%}&nbsp;38 copies.
+8" x 9 1/2", a ream will supply paper for {% include pagebreak.html canvas=229 %} 38 copies.
 Paper weighing 45 pounds to the
 ream---a good stout book paper weight, as the paper samples indicate---will make up a
 300-page book weighing a little over one